 Lutein and zeaxanthin are phytochemicals that give fruits and vegetables their yellow and orange hues.
 You can also find them in abundance in egg yolks.

 Lutein and zeaxanthin act as powerful antioxidants that help protect your body against free radicals.
 Too many free radicals can trigger cell damage that leads to diseases like cancer and age-related cognitive decline.

-In fact, consuming one egg a day raises your levels of lutein and zeaxanthin[*].
-That’s just one piece of 90-second bread.
+Consuming one egg a day raises your levels of lutein and zeaxanthin[*].
+And that’s just one component of 90-second bread.

-If you’re constantly tired or always coming down with that cold that’s going around, your immune system might need a little love.
+If you’re constantly tired or always coming down with a cold, your immune system might need a boost.